bclements/bclements/README.md

   - Golang
   - Advanced System Design -
 - 💞️ I’m looking to collaborate on ...
-  - Opensource Python Projects
+  - Opensource Python and Golang Projects
-  - Startups
+  - Advising or Leading Startups
 - 📫 How to reach me ...
   - brent DOT clements AT gmail.com